MoorcroftsMoorcroftsMoorcroftsMoorcrofts

 Essential HR & Employment Law updates for May

-In this month’s Employment Law insights, we are looking at some recent case law including the landmark decision on the interpretation of the terms ‘woman’, ‘man’ and ‘sex’ in the Equality Act 2010 and the Equality & Human Rights Commission’s interim update on the practical implications of that judgment, the ruling in relation to the Part-Time Worker Test, and whether TUPE applies to vicarious liability.
-We will also have a brief look at the Consultation on the 2026 minimum wage changes.
+In this month’s employment law insights, we are looking at some recent case law including the landmark decision on the interpretation of the terms ‘woman’, ‘man’ and ‘sex’ in the Equality Act 2010, a ruling in relation to Part-Time Workers, and whether TUPE applies to vicarious liability.
+We also have a brief look at the Consultation on the 2026 minimum wage changes.

 If you missed our summary of the case, click here.